Do Not Disturb (book)

 Do Not Disturb: The Story of a Political Murder and an African Regime Gone Bad is a 2021 book by British journalist Michela Wrong, published by Fourth Estate and PublicAffairs.
 The book focuses on the 2014 murder of Rwandan defector Patrick Karegeya, for which the Rwandan government denied responsibility.

 Background

 Michela Wrong is a British journalist who reported on Africa for over 20 years as a foreign correspondent for different news outlets including Reuters and Financial Times.
 Wrong says that she initially believed the conventional Rwandan Patriotic Front (RPF) account, but after the 1998 assassination of former interior minister Seth Sendashonga, "I realised I no longer believed most of the key ‘truths’ upon which [Kagame’s RPF] built its account."
 Wrong says she "never felt so personally at risk" as when writing the book.
 The book was published in March and April 2021 by Fourth Estate and PublicAffairs.
+In 2023 a French translation was brought out by Max Milo Éditions.

 Content

 The book focuses on the 2014 assassination of Patrick Karegeya, who was killed in a hotel room in South Africa; the killers left a "do not disturb" sign on the door.
 The Rwandan government denied responsibility for his killing, but President Paul Kagame, a childhood friend of Karegeya, stated, "I actually wish Rwanda did it."
 Kagame also told a national prayer breakfast: "Whoever is against our country will not escape our wrath.
 The person will face consequences."
 The book is largely based on interviews, many with former members of Kagame's inner circle.

 Wrong also covers historical background on Rwandan history.
 For example, she discusses the assassination of Juvénal Habyarimana and Cyprien Ntaryamira that triggered the Rwandan genocide and debates who was responsible for it.

 Wrong criticizes Kagame, accusing him of being a brutal dictator and comparing him to Soviet secret police chief Lavrentiy Beria.
 Karegeya is one of a large number of people who fell out with the Rwandan government and met unnatural deaths.
 Rwanda's assassinations have drawn less international criticism than the extraterritorial killing of dissidents by Russia and other countries.
 Wrong discusses the reasons why Rwanda's regime has maintained close relations with the international community and aid donors, arguing that acceptance of strongmen to keep Africans in order is a form of racism.
 She also argues: "There’s something profoundly uncomfortable about insisting that a government which has a deteriorating human rights record and has committed egregious war crimes is a worthy recipient of aid because it performs well on aid metrics yet is busy killing journalists and rounding up and disappearing critics."